divyadhimaan/system-design-playground/Readme.md

 ### Homebrew

 Homebrew is a package manager for macOS (and Linux) that simplifies the installation, updating, and management of software on your system.

+### HLS
+- HLS, or HTTP Live Streaming, is a widely used video streaming protocol developed by Apple that delivers audio and video content over the internet.
+- It's known for its adaptability to changing network conditions, reliability, and compatibility with various devices and browsers.
+- HLS works by breaking down video files into smaller segments, which are then downloaded and played sequentially by a video player.

+### DASH

+- Dynamic Adaptive Streaming over HTTP (DASH) is a streaming technology that adapts video quality in real-time based on network conditions, delivering high-quality video over the internet using standard HTTP servers.
+- It achieves this by breaking down video content into segments, each with varying bitrates, and allowing the client device to dynamically select the most appropriate segment for the current network bandwidth